‘Young And The Restless’ Spoilers: Vicky Riles Up Phyllis, Jack Seeks Hilary’s Help, Ashley Warns Dina

 Meanwhile, Phyllis (Gina Tognoni) and Victoria have a confrontation in the elevator.
 The two exchange hot words over their relationship with Billy (Jason Thompson).
 Victoria also brings up the issue of Phyllis’ role in setting up her wild fling with Ben Hochman (Ben Hermes).
 Victoria rages against Phyllis and warns her to watch her step.

-Phyllis later tells Jack about her confrontation with Victoria and wonders how Victoria learned she had encouraged Ben Hochman to approach to her.
+Phyllis later tells Jack about her confrontation with Victoria and wonders how Victoria learned she had encouraged Ben Hochman to approach her.
 Phyllis and Jack wonder who has been leaking information to Victoria.
 Of course, Phyllis is unaware that Billy had accessed Jabot files on her laptop using the password he stole from Dina.

 Phyllis is so upset about her confrontation with Victoria in the elevator that she tells Jack she wants him to hit Brash & Sassy.
 Jack notices her new enthusiasm to fight Brash & Sassy and probably guesses that she is riled up due to her confrontation with Victoria in the elevator.
 Phyllis now appears to be more committed to the war against Brash & Sassy than she ever was.